How to spot the real signs of drowning

 Swim instructor Megan deManincor isn’t surprised by Boyer’s answer.

 “I think that’s the general public consensus,” deManincor said.
-“I think due to movies, ads, past pre-conceived notions that it’s loud and violent and they can call for help when it actuality it’s the exact opposite.”
+“They think due to movies, advertisements, past preconceived notions, that it’s a loud, violent, lots of splashing, they can call for help, when in actuality, it’s the exact opposite.”

 DeManincor has taught thousands of kids how to swim and trained thousands of lifeguards across the state.
 She says drowning rarely looks like what you would expect.